ignite/cli/docs/2 Architecture/5 Configuration.md

 ## `accounts`

-A list of user accounts created during genesis of your application.
+A list of user accounts created during genesis of your app.

 | Key     | Required | Type            | Description                                       |
 | ------- | -------- | --------------- | ------------------------------------------------- |